MariaTayo/Python-Code/README.md

 # Python-Code
-This section includes a few projects that I have done using python, demonstrating my python skills and abilities.
+This section includes a few projects that I have done using Python, demonstrating my python skills and abilities.
+This includes use of Pandas, Numpy, Matplotlib and Seaborn.

+Projects:
+- Building a BMI calculator
+- Building an automated file sorter
+- Movie correlation project